tektoncd/community/teps/0007-conditions-beta.md

 values: [‘’]
 ```

 We can explore adding more [Operators](https://github.com/kubernetes/kubernetes/blob/7f23a743e8c23ac6489340bbb34fa6f1d392db9d/staging/src/k8s.io/apimachinery/pkg/selection/operator.go) later if needed, such as `IsTrue`, `IsFalse`, `IsEmpty` and `IsNotEmpty`.
-In Kubernetes' `Match Expressions` uses a comma separator as an `AND` operator but it won't be supported in Tekton's `When Expressions` (can be revisted later).
+Kubernetes' `Match Expressions` uses a comma separator as an `AND` operator but it won't be supported in Tekton's `When Expressions` (can be revisted later).

 ### Skipping

 As it is currently in `Conditions`, when a `Guard` evaluates to `False`, the `Task` and its dependent `Tasks` will be skipped by default while the rest of the `Pipeline` will execute.
 However, when the `Guard` is specified to operate on a missing resource (such as `Param` or `Result`), the Pipeline will exit with a failure.

-To provide more flexibility when a `Guard` evaluates to `False`, we propose adding a field - `continueAfterSkip` - used to specify whether execute the `Tasks` that are ordering-dependent on the skipped guarded `Task`.
-The `continueAfterSkip` field defaults to `false`/`no` and users can set it to `true`/`yes` (case insensitive) to allow for execution of the rest of the branch.
-The field `continueAfterSkip` is only supported in guarded `Tasks`; there will be a validation error if `continueAfterSkip` is specified in unguarded `Tasks`.
+To provide more flexibility when a `Guard` evaluates to `False`, we propose adding a field - `continueAfterSkip` - that:
+- is used to specify whether execute the `Tasks` that are ordering-dependent on the skipped guarded `Task`
+- defaults to `false`/`no` and users can set it to `true`/`yes` (case insensitive) to allow for execution of the rest of the branch
+- is only supported in guarded `Tasks`; there will be a validation error if `continueAfterSkip` is specified in unguarded `Tasks`

 A `Task` branch is made up of dependent `Tasks`, where there are two types of dependencies:
 - _Resource dependency_: based on resources needed from parent `Task`, which includes Workspaces, `Results` and Resources.
 - _Ordering dependency_: based on runAfter which provides sequencing of `Tasks` when there may not be resource dependencies.

 Setting `continueAfterSkip` on a guarded `Task` with ordering dependencies is valid and the subsequent `Tasks` should execute.
 However, setting `continueAfterSkip` on a guarded `Task` with resource dependencies is invalid because those dependent `Tasks` will have resource validation errors and fail the whole `Pipeline`.
 We will add validation to confirm the dependencies allow for passing in the `continueAfterSkip` field.

+Here's how a user can use `continueAfterSkip` to execute ordering-dependent tasks:

 ```yaml
 api: tekton.dev/v1beta1